Barbie Dreamtopia

-Barbie Dreamtopia, Barbie: Dreamtopia or simply Dreamtopia, is a web-based children's media franchise created by Julia Pistor for Mattel Television (previously Mattel Creations) which was active from 14 January 2016 to 21 October 2021.
+Barbie Dreamtopia, Barbie: Dreamtopia or simply Dreamtopia, (stylized as Barbie DREAMTOPIA) is a web-based children's media franchise created by Julia Pistor for Mattel Television which was active from 14 January 2016 to 21 October 2021.

-The original Dreamtopia franchise was produced by Israeli animation studio Snowball Studios with support from The Jerusalem Film & Television Fund. from its beginning on 14 January 2016 until 1 April 2018.
-Toronto-based Relish Studios produced an 8-part mini-serial spin-off of the franchise titled Barbie Return to Dreamtopia as an part of a broader 3D CGI-animated web franchise known as Barbie's Dreamworld which was released by Mattel Television on YouTube Kids and YouTube, the latter via its Barbie user handle, between 21 July and 21 October 2021.
+Dreamtopia was originally produced by Israeli animation studio Snowball Studios with support from The Jerusalem Film & Television Fund. from 14 January 2016 to 1 April 2018.
+Toronto-based Relish Studios produced an 8-part mini-serial spin-off of the franchise titled Barbie Return to Dreamtopia as an part of a broader animated web franchise known as Barbie's Dreamworld which was released by Mattel Television on YouTube Kids and YouTube, the latter via its Barbie user handle, between 21 July and 21 October 2021.

 Premise

-The series follows Chelsea Roberts as she finds herself touring her own make-believe land known as Dreamtopia with her elder sister, Barbie.
+The series follows Chelsea Roberts as she finds herself touring her own make-believe land known as Dreamtopia with her big sister, Barbie.
 There, they discover a whole new munch-able world; swim through rainbow rivers with small mermaids and fly through cotton candy clouds with fairies.